isaacnmm/pestpolicy-hugo2XX/content/posts/best-running-shoes-for-ice-and-snow/index.md

 This trail running shoe has a StoneGuard technology that incorporates the TPU system.
 These two work to protect your feet against hash trails.

 The wide toe box gives your toes enough space to move.
-Hence, if youre a [runner with wide feet](https://pestpolicy.com/best-[running-shoes](https://pestpolicy.com/best-running-shoes-for-clydesdales/)-for-men-with-wide-feet/) this is the [shoe](https://pestpolicy.com/best-running-shoes-for-extensor-tendonitis/) for you.
+Hence, if youre a [runner with wide feet](https://pestpolicy.com/best-[running-shoes](https://pestpolicy.com/best-running-shoes-for-clydesdales/)-for-men-with-wide-feet/)this is the [shoe](https://pestpolicy.com/best-running-shoes-for-extensor-tendonitis/)for you.

 In addition, the A-Bound technology delivers superior cushioning to the runners underfoot for additional comfort.